Total-RD/pymgrid/README.md

 ## Benchmarks datasets

 We pre-computed two microgrids datasets for researchers to compare their algorithms on:
-1. pymgrid10: ten microgrids with the same architecture (PV + battery + genset), the main goal of this dataset if for user to beging running simulations on pymgrid
+1. pymgrid10 (deprecated at the moment): ten microgrids with the same architecture (PV + battery + genset), the main goal of this dataset if for user to beging running simulations on pymgrid
 2. pymgrid25: 25 microgrids with diverse architecture, we propose this dataset as the main way to compare algorithms.

 If you have ideas for new benchmark dataset, feel free to contact us!